smartfile/django-transfer/README.rst

 Introduction
 ------------

-This is a simple Django application that encapsulates some methods for sending and receiving files.
-This application helps with using `mod_xsendfile`_ (Apache), `X-Accel-Redirect`_ (nginx), `X-SendFile`_ (lighttpd) and `mod_upload`_ (nginx).

-If your web application needs to allow users to upload or download files this will help you accelerate these tasks while retaining control over the process.
+The Django project recommends serving static files from a different web server than the one executing the web application.
+This is easy to implement when the static files are web assets.
+These resources can be served to any anonymous user and can easily be cached.
+However, in some cases, an application must control access to files, or even allow users to upload files.
+In these cases, there is a need to tightly control the process, which runs contrary to the Django project's reccommendations.

+Luckily, there are a few tools available that allow removing downloads and even uploads from the application server, while still allowing it to control the process.
+This Django application is meant to help integrate with such tools, so that your web application can hand off file transfers to a downstream proxy server, which is better equipped to handle this task, freeing up the application server for the heavy lifting.

+django-transfer integrates with:

+- `mod_xsendfile`_ for Apache
+- `X-Accel-Redirect`_ for Nginx
+- `X-SendFile`_ header in Lighttpd
+- `mod_upload`_ for Nginx

+The first three of the above allow the web application to emit a header instructing the server to transfer a file to the HTTP client.
+This way, the web app still receives the download request, can perform any checks required, and can send a header instead of the actual file contents.

+The last, `mod_upload`_ does something similar, but for file UPLOADS. mod_upload will receive files POSTed to the server, and save them off to temporary files.
+Then it will forward the request to the web application, replacing the file bodies with paths to the temporary files containing them.

+`mod_upload`_ is better than simply buffering the upload because the file bodies are NEVER handled by the application server.
+In fact, if you can write the temporary files to a holding area that exists on the same volume as their final location, a simple move is all that is required to finish the upload.

 Downloading
 -----------

-Downloads are handled by the downstream web server (or proxy).
-However, the process is still controlled by the Django web application.
+django-transfer provides an HttpResponse subclass that handles downloads triggered via response header.
+The actual header and format is handled by this class.
+TransferHttpResponse accepts a path, and handles the transfer.
+When ``settings.DEBUG == True`` the path is sent directly to the client, this allows the Django development server to function as normal without changing your application code.

+The timeline of events for a download looks like the following.

 1. A client initiates a download (GET request).
 2. The downstream server forwards the request to Django.
-3. Django authenticates the user, or does other necessary processing.
+3. Django application authenticates the user, does other necessary processing.
-4. Django returns a ``TransferResponse``.
+4. Django application returns a ``TransferHttpResponse``.
-5. The ``TransferResponse`` instructs the downstream server to send the file.
+5. The ``TransferHttpResponse`` emits a header instructing the downstream server to transfer a file to the client.

 First you must configure django-transfer and let it know the details about your downstream server.

-*Server type.*
+*Server Types*

 ::

     TRANSFER_SERVER = 'apache'  # or 'nginx' or 'lighttpd'

-You can always change the server type, and your code should continue to work.
+You can change the server type and TransferHttpResponse will use the correct header(s) for the configured server.

-*Mappings.*
+*Nginx Mappings*

-Apache and Lighttpd both accept absolute paths.
-Nowever, nginx requires that you configure internal locations, and return a path relative to one of those.
+Nginx has support for the X-Accel-Redirect header built in.
+However, it does not accept arbitrary paths for transfer.
+Nginx requires that you configure internal locations, and return a path relative to one of those.

 For example, if you configure: